THE RAMBLINGS OF AN

 today as an old man.
 The years have gone by quickly and those who served in Vietnam

-are old and will soon appear on a listing under "DECEASED".
+are now old and will soon appear on a listing under the dreaded word "DECEASED".
 Many Vietnam

 War Veterans did not want to talk about their experiences for many